xhjkl/flop/README.md

 ### Development

-It's a Vite/Solid app plus a Cloudflare Worker Durable Object beacon; the app owns the room UI and WebRTC state, while the Worker only handles `/-/*` rendezvous WebSockets.
+It's a Vite/Solid app plus a Cloudflare Worker.
+The app owns the room UI and WebRTC state, while the Worker handles `/-/<discovery-id>` rendezvous WebSockets and, when configured, `POST /-` relay credential issuance.
 For UI-only work, run `bun run dev`; for invite-link testing, run `bun run dev:beacon` and `bun run dev` in separate terminals.
-Vite proxies `/-/*` WebSockets to Wrangler on `127.0.0.1:8787`, so local invite links keep the same same-origin shape as production.
+Vite proxies `/-`-prefixed requests to Wrangler on `127.0.0.1:8787`, so local invite links and relay requests keep the same same-origin shape as production.

 Use `bun run sculpt` for UI fixtures, and `bun run check && bun run typecheck && bun run build` before shipping changes.